ajs17/ajsmith/content/articles/quaddress-intro/index.md

 — 11 Nov 1937, "In Tribute to Emily Mills", The Ithaca Journal, Ithaca NY, p2, q212, newspapers.com.
 </figure>

+This approach is simple and leverages the natural human ability to accurately estimate halves (and thus quarters), even of asymmetrical shapes.
+It should be noted that many documents and artifacts are themselves based on implicit grids, such as columns in a newspaper, streets on a map, and even the composition of photographs.

-As with my approach to [mitime](http://thisismitime.com), I intentionally sacrifice precision for simplicity.
-After all, what I am trying to accomplish is to simply and intuitively guide the person back to the approximate starting position of the content in the original document, at which point human judgement is aided adequately enough to quickly locate the content in context.
+As with my approach to [mitime](http://thisismitime.com), I intentionally sacrifice precision for simplicity to increase efficiency.
+After all, what I am trying to accomplish is to intuitively guide the person back to the approximate starting position of the content in the original document, at which point human judgement is aided adequately enough to quickly locate the content in context.

 High precision is not needed and for human actors, makes both the metadata encoding and location resolution counter-productively complex.
 This approach is more efficient because it simply seeks to enhance human judgement rather than get in its way.